foxglove/px4_converter/README.md

 # px4Converter

+PX4 Converter extension that translates px4 messages to Foxglove schemas to visualize data in various panel types.

+The converter will publish the following frame transforms:
+* local_origin - an ENU frame matching the EKF2 initialization frame
+* base_intermediate - an ENU intermediate frame containing the local position of the aircraft and yaw
+* base_link - same as base_intermediate but with applied Roll and Pitch angles

+# Foxglove Extension Workflow

 [Foxglove](https://foxglove.dev) allows developers to create [extensions](https://docs.foxglove.dev/docs/visualization/extensions/introduction), or custom code that is loaded and executed inside the Foxglove application.
 This can be used to add custom panels.
 Extensions are authored in TypeScript using the `@foxglove/extension` SDK.

 ## Develop